AOA19/BaseApparalComingSoon/README.md

 # BaseApparelComingSoon

-This is the Base Apparel coming soon page challengefrom [Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).
+This is the Base Apparel coming soon page challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).
 Below you can view the solution to this challenge.

 # Overview
-***

 ## The Challenge

 Your users should be able to: